-One of the serious issues faced by our modern world is environmental pollution, and it is one the most significant challenges that the world is facing in our day.
+There are various types of pollution which affect our lives on daily basis.
+Environmental pollution is one the most significant challenges that the world is facing in our day.
 Without a doubt, Environmental pollution has existed for centuries.
 But, it began to be a severe issue following the industrial revolution in the 19th century.
 Pollution generally takes place when pollutants pollute the natural surroundings, and it can bring about changes that affect our everyday lifestyles unfavorably.
 Environmental pollution also results in environmental degradation.
 Evidence suggests that since the industrial revolution, environmental pollution has been growing day by day and resulting in severe damage to the earth.
 Hazardous waste, toxic chemicals, suspended particles are affecting both humans and animals on daily basis.
 Many of the toxins, chemical and plastic have found their way in ecological food chain. traces of such harmful substances are found in living organisms which is a serious problem.

 Pollutants are the main elements of pollution which are usually waste materials of diverse types.
 Environmentalists consider that pollution can disturb our ecosystem and also the steadiness in the environment.
 With modernization and urban growth, the rise of factories across the world, the development in the field of technology, the increasing use of vehicles and growth in our lives, pollution has hit the highest point.
 Environmental pollution is a primary reason for giving rise to global warming and many if the incurable human diseases.
 Pollution happens in different forms such as air, water, soil, radioactive, light, noise, and heat.
 There are different types of pollutions and each of them have their sources and causes associated with them.

 - Air Pollution

 - Noise Pollution

 - Light pollution